-Double Click on the Phi icon to activate the Phidget Control Panel and make sure that the Phidget InterfaceKit 8/8/8 is properly attached to your PC.
+Double Click on the icon to activate the Phidget Control Panel and make sure that the Phidget InterfaceKit 8/8/8 is properly attached to your PC.

-Double Click on Phidget InterfaceKit

-- 1. 8/8/8 in the Phidget Control Panel to bring up InterfaceKit-full and check that the box labelled Attached contains the word True. - 2.
+- Double Click on Phidget InterfaceKit 8/8/8 in the Phidget Control Panel to bring up InterfaceKit-full and check that the box labelled Attached contains the word True. - 2.
 Make sure that the Ratiometric box is Ticked. - 3.
-Lightly touch the sensor disk and you will see the Analog In value fluctuate between 0 and 1000. - 4.
+Push on the blue button on the Force Sensor.
+The number in the Analog In box will increase as you push harder.
+When you release the button, the number will get back to a number between 0 and the Input Sensivity value - 4.
 You can adjust the input sensitivity by moving the slider pointer. - 5.
 Click on the Sensors button to bring up the Advanced Sensor Form. - 1.
-In the Sensor 6 box, select the 1104 Vibration Sensor from the drop down menu. - 2.
-The motion of the sensor is represented here.
+In the Sensor 6 box, select the 1106 Vibration Sensor from the drop down menu. - 2.
+The intensity of force applied to the sensor is shown here.